-Across the Nation, the prices for used cars have skyrocketed.
+Across the Nation, the prices of used cars have skyrocketed.
 This has also affected the assessment value of your used cars.
 These prices come directly from the NADA price books and the DMV forwards the prices to us.

-If you did utilize the deadline extension per Governor Ned Lamont and have not gotten your motor vehicle bill yet, you will receive a full years tax bill in January 2022.
+If you did utilize the deadline extension per Governor Ned Lamont and have not gotten your motor vehicle bill yet, you will receive a full year's tax bill in January 2022.